Our Journey

 Cacao beans

-I source beans that are direct or fair trade, organic, from farmers that use sustainable practices and no slave or child labor.
+I source beans that are fair trade, organic, and or direct from farmers that use sustainable practices and no slave or child labor.
 I receive the beans once they have been fermented and dried.

 I will experiment with the roasting settings to highlight the natural flavor of the beans.